 I have no idea why sherbet has fallen off the “trendy” planet, it has always been a favorite of mine.
-Besides being delicious and more “fruit-y” than ice cream.
-Sherbet has less fat than ice cream but, more creaminess than sorbet.
-It uses milk instead of cream so it can handle tart, citrusy flavors that curdle ice cream and has a smoother feel than icy sorbet.
+Besides being delicious and more “fruit-y” than ice cream, sherbet has less fat than ice cream and more creaminess than sorbet.
+Sherbet uses milk instead of cream so it can handle tart, citrusy flavors that can curdle the cream and has a smoother mouth feel than icy sorbets.

 The first time I tried anything made out of blood oranges was at a photography seminar given by Diane and Todd, the genius behind the White on Rice Couple.
 Of coarse I love their photography.
 I love their blog and their awesome studio.
 I had admired their work for quite some time so, taking a class from them was sort of my “Elvis” moment.
 I was star-struck.
 But, when they brought out the Blood Orange Pops, I forgot about everything but those pops.

 Now, there is absolutely no way to top Diane and Todd’s frozen pops.
 Don’t even try, just head on over there and check out their recipe (after you have tried mine, of coarse).

 The last few blood oranges called to me from the grocery store yesterday and I knew I would have to come up with something completely different than Diane and Todd’s pops if I were to use them in a recipe of my own.
 So,here it is, my Retro-Style Blood Orange Sherbet.

 - 3 cups blood orange juice (14 to 16 oranges) divided

 - ¼ teaspoon kosher salt